equinor/ecalc/docs/docs/about/references/keywords/CURVES.md

 MODELS:
   - NAME: <name of chart, for reference>
     TYPE: COMPRESSOR_CHART
+    CHART_TYPE: VARIABLE_SPEED
     ...
     CURVES:
+      - SPEED: <shaft speed for this curve, a number>
+        RATE: <list of rate values for this chart curve>
+        HEAD: <list of polytropic head values for this chart curve>
+        EFFICIENCY: <list of polytropic efficiency values for this chart curve>
       - SPEED: <shaft speed for this curve, a number>
         RATE: <list of rate values for this chart curve>
         HEAD: <list of polytropic head values for this chart curve>